 landscape.
 For this reason, they are not commonly viewed as a beneficial

 plant species.
-But, in many ways these characteristics are what makes them a potent medicinal super herb.
+But, in many ways, these characteristics are what make them a potent medicinal super herb.

-Wild milk thistle seeds can be harvested when ripe, with one flower head containing up to 190 seeds.
-To do this you cut of the entire head and a good amount of stem.
-Tie them together then place upside down in a paper bag and hang in a warm but dark location.
+Wild milk thistle seeds can be harvested when ripe, with one flower head containing up to 200 seeds.
+To do this you cut off the entire head and a good amount of the stem.
+Tie them together then place them upside down in a paper bag and hang in a warm but dark location.

 After 5 to 7 days the seeds usually fall to the bottom of the bag and can be poured out into a bucket, which allows any dried material to blow away.
-We like to keep them in the fridge or freezer as they have a tendency to go rancid at warmer temperatures.
+We like to keep them in the fridge or freezer as they tend to go rancid at warmer temperatures.

 The liver is also a major organ of our digestive system and processes every substance we eat and take in.
-It not only purifies the body of metabolic wastes, but also of pollutants in the air we breathe and potential toxins we ingest.
-In addition, our liver is also in charge of constructing various building blocks needed for proper hormone production and activity that keeps our reproductive systems healthy and strong.
+It not only purifies the body of metabolic wastes but also of pollutants in the air we breathe and potential toxins we ingest.

-Milk thistle seed is one of the great cleansing herbs and is specific for its stimulating and rejuvenating effects on this all-important organ.
+Milk thistle seed is one of the great cleansing herbs, helps to encourage natural detox processes and is specific for its protective effects on this all-important organ.

 Milk thistle benefits, to a large extent, are due to the active antioxidant ingredient called silymarin.
-Silymarin is a bioflavonoid complex and the liver protecting compound present in the seeds that supports the detoxification and renewal of the liver organ.
+Silymarin is a bioflavonoid complex and the liver-protecting compound present in the seeds that supports the detoxification and potential renewal of the liver organ.

 The three main silymarin flavonoid constituents are:

-Of the three, research indicates, silybin is the most beneficial of these active ingredients, usually making up about 50-70% of the silymarin molecule.
+Of the three, research indicates, silybin is the most beneficial of these active ingredients, usually making up about 50-70% of the silymarin constituent.

 Silymarin is known to be able to repair the liver by stimulating protein synthesis and changing the outside layer of liver cells.
-This process inhibits toxins from getting in, blocking them as well as removing them from the body.
+This is known to inhibit toxins from getting in, possibly blocking them as well as removing them from the body.

-In double blind studies experts concluded that the silymarin in milk thistle is extremely beneficial, counteracting the effects of toxins and accelerating the process of cell regeneration in damaged liver tissue. (*)
+While scientific research remains inconclusive, in one double-blind study experts conclude that the silymarin in milk thistle is extremely beneficial, counteracting the effects of toxins and accelerating the process of cell regeneration in damaged liver tissue. (*)

-Along with a health promoting diet high in whole plant-based foods, milk thistle and its bile stimulating properties help to reverse a fatty liver and dissolve liver stones and gallstones that are a direct result of fat buildup and sluggishness in these organs.
+Along with a health-promoting diet high in whole plant-based foods, milk thistle and its bile stimulating properties show promising potential for fatty liver conditions and gallstones which can be a direct result of sluggishness in these organs.

-The benefits of milk thistle, as popularized on Dr. Oz, are becoming more and more popular these days as a simple dietary adjunct to living in the modern world.
-You don't need to have major liver disease to start using milk thistle seeds.
-Periodic use can be very helpful for overall health as a safe and effective supplement for eliminating toxins and supporting liver vitality.
+The benefits of milk thistle are becoming more and more popular these days as a simple dietary adjunct to living in the modern world.

 Whole milk thistle seeds are too hard to eat or use in herbal preparations.

-To powder the seeds you must use a high speed blender, coffee grinder or a NutriBullet also works.
+To powder the seeds you must use a high-speed blender, coffee grinder, high-speed blender or a NutriBullet also works.

-The powder has a pleasant nutty flavor that can be sprinkled over meals, salads or as an addition to blended drinks.
-Some herbalists recommend using the powder in a milk thistle tea infusion and sipping on it throughout the day.
+The powder has a pleasant nutty almost neutral flavor that can be sprinkled over meals, salads or as an addition to blended drinks.
+Some herbalists recommend using the powder in a milk thistle tea infusion and sipping it throughout the day.

 We believe that foods are generally best when consumed in their natural state as opposed to isolating certain active ingredients, like silymarin.

-For moderate to severe liver/gall bladder issues, we recommend using both a standardized silymarin extract (80% silymarin) in addition to the ground powder.
+You may want to consider using a combination of standardized silymarin extract (60-80% silymarin) in addition to the ground powder.
 This way you are getting the best of both worlds and ingesting all components that may help to make it more bio-available to the body.

-In general, the powder is very effective for basic maintenance as a dietary supplement.
+In general, the powder is very effective for basic maintenance as a periodic dietary supplement.

-Milk thistle benefits the body with virtually no side effects from regular use and is relatively gentle in comparison to other liver herbs or supplements.
+Milk thistle benefits, when consumed in appropriate doses, are relatively gentle on the body in comparison to other liver herbs or supplements.

-It has estrogen-like properties and should be avoided if you have an estrogen hormone-sensitive condition, like endometriosis.
+The seeds have estrogen-like properties and should be avoided if you have an estrogen hormone-sensitive condition.